 Larson, her husband and their three young children are spreading the love by writing inspirational messages and sketching colorful designs and drawings on cards as part of a nationwide network of volunteers dubbed the “Cupid Crew.”
-The group of volunteers, organized by Wish of a Lifetime from AARP, strives to make the annual day of love special for older adults in nursing homes, long-term care facilities and other settings throughout the country.
+The group of volunteers, organized by Wish of a Lifetime from AARP, strives to make the annual day of love special for older adults in nursing homes, long-term care facilities and similar settings throughout the country.

 "A lot of people are very isolated right now, especially with COVID,” says Larson, of Denver.
 “If we can take the time and reach out and make a connection, there's great power and value in that."

 Larson is one of thousands of Cupid Crew volunteers who have worked annually on this Valentine's Day effort.
 Traditionally volunteers delivered roses to older adults, and often spent some time in conversation.
 When the pandemic hit, volunteers instead made cards and dropped them off.
 Last year thousands of Cupid Crew volunteers delivered cards to 218,000 older adults nationwide.
 Building on last year’s event, Cupid Crew hopes to deliver nearly 250,000 colorful, funny, sweet cards this year.

 To participate in this Valentine's Day effort go to Wish of a Lifetime, to download a card.
 Use your creativity to decorate and personalize the card, then drop it off for an older adult of your choice or a senior living facility in your local area.